aarmn/cdw/README.md

 ## ✅ TODOs

-- [] Add and stablize autocomplete for all supported shells
+- [ ] Add and stablize autocomplete for all supported shells
-- [] Implement autocomplete for files, in shells possible
+- [ ] Implement autocomplete for files, in shells possible
-- [] Add a "no auto-complete" mode
+- [ ] Add a "no auto-complete" mode
+- [ ] Omit all remenents or completely support `ksh`
-- [] Make CDW a drop-in replacement of the system's `cd` command (activate only if using Windows-style path, pass unknown flags downstream, test for no collision with cd flags in common shells)
+- [ ] Make CDW a drop-in replacement of the system's `cd` command (activate only if using Windows-style path, pass unknown flags downstream, test for no collision with cd flags in common shells)
-- [] Address the issue with files containing `:` and `\` in their names in linux, in possible drop-in replacement solutions.
+- [ ] Address the issue with files containing `:` and `\` in their names in linux, in possible drop-in replacement solutions.
-- [] Cleanup code and make enum the passing data structure for shell type, not string or &str
+- [ ] Cleanup code and make enum the passing data structure for shell type, not string or &str
+- [ ] Document code for rustdoc
+- [ ] Make lib.rs
+- [ ] Space issues with using raw strings
+- [ ] Clipboard app
-- [] Add bookmarking and jump-like fast cd features (Maybe!)
+- [ ] Add bookmarking and jump-like fast cd features (Maybe!)

 ## 🤝 Contributing